Israfil Ashurly

-Israfil Ashurly (İsrafil Aşurlı; born January 16, 1969, in Baku, Azerbaijani SSR, USSR) is an Azerbaijani mountaineer, executive secretary of the Ice-Climbing Commission (2010-2017) under the UIAA (International Climbing and Mountaineering Federation), president of the youth committee (Youth Commission 2012-2016) UIAA, president of the Azerbaijan Mountaineering Federation (2010-2016), Member of the Presidium of the Euro-Asian Association of Mountaineering and Climbing (EAMA since 2011), judge of the international category in ice climbing, master of sports of the Republic of Azerbaijan.
+Israfil Ashurly (İsrafil Aşurlı; born January 16, 1969, in Baku, Azerbaijani SSR, USSR) is an Azerbaijani mountaineer.
+He is a co-founder of Azerbaijan Alpine Club (Azərbaycan Alpine Klubu).
+He was executive secretary of the Ice-Climbing Commission (2010–2017) under the UIAA (International Climbing and Mountaineering Federation), president of the youth committee (Youth Commission 2012–2016) UIAA, president of the Azerbaijan Mountaineering Federation (2010–2016), Member of the Presidium of the Euro-Asian Association of Mountaineering and Climbing (EAMA since 2011), and a judge of the international category in ice climbing, master of sports of the Republic of Azerbaijan.

 He is the first Azerbaijani to successfully summit all Himalayan eight-thousanders: Chomolungma (2007), Kangchenjunga (2011), Lhotse (2019), Manaslu (2019) Broad Peak (2022), Makalu (2023), Nanga Parbat (2024) and Gasherbrum II (2024).
-As Azerbaijan’s first member of the Seven Summits club (2007), also the first Snow Leopard in the history of Azerbaijani mountaineering (2009) and the first conqueror of the North Pole (2009).
+As Azerbaijan's first member of the Seven Summits club (2007), also the first Snow Leopard in the history of Azerbaijani mountaineering (2009) and the first conqueror of the North Pole (2009).
 The first of the Azerbaijanis landed in Antarctica in December 2005 and climbed the highest peak of the white continent — the Vinson Massif.

-He is a co-founder of Azerbaijan Alpine Club (Azərbaycan Alpine Klubu).

-On March 4, 2009, by Decree of the President of the Republic of Azerbaijan, Israfil Ashurly was awarded the Taraggi (Progress) medal.
+On March 4, 2009, by Decree of the President of the Republic of Azerbaijan, Ashurly was awarded the Taraggi (Progress) medal.
 Cavalier of the mountaineering Order "Edelweiss" I and II degrees.

 Biography

 He was born on January 16, 1969, in the city of Baku.
-Graduate of school number 6 in Baku.
-He graduated from Azerbaijan State Oil Academy's energy faculty.
+He graduated school number 6 in Baku, and from Azerbaijan State Oil Academy's energy faculty.